After graduation

-On completion of the Bachelor’s programme Public Governance across Borders, you have several possibilities.
-You can enter the job market straight away, or take your studies a step further.
-Whichever route you choose, you can be sure that your expertise will help you make a meaningful contribution to society.
+On completion of the joint degree Public Governance across Borders, you have the option to either enter the job market or further your studies.
+Whatever path you choose, you can be confident that your expertise will enable you to make a meaningful contribution to society.

-You can also opt for a different Master’s programme at the UT or elsewhere.
-For some Master’s programmes at the UT, you may have to complete a pre-Master’s transition programme first.
+You can also choose to pursue a different master’s programme at UT or another university.
+For certain master’s programmes at UT, you may need to complete a pre-Master’s transition programme first.

 WHERE DO GRADUATES WORK?

-Having a firm base in political science and public administration, our graduates work as public leaders, (policy) advisors, or managers for and with the public sector.
-Many also work in companies and consultancy firms in the private sector.
-They are usually active in work environments that require cross-border competences.
+With a strong foundation in political science and public administration, our graduates go on to work as public leaders, (policy) advisors, or managers within the public sector.
+Many also find opportunities in private companies and consultancy firms, often in environments that require cross-border competencies.
+With your solid background in public governance and unique cross-border experiences, you will be well-equipped to pursue a wide range of careers, both at home and abroad.

 Chat offline (info)